 The University of Manchester remains committed to working with its European and international partners.
 Erasmus+ students are very welcome on our campus and in our city.

 We are liaising with all our existing Erasmus+ partners to seek to ensure that the necessary agreements are in place so that student mobility can continue uninterrupted regardless of the outcome of the Brexit negotiations.
+However, there may be some changes to the range of placements on offer.

 Fees and funding